ysogg/csvoice/README.md

 # csvoice
 Uses TensorFlow.js voice recognition to capture and recognise input (ripped from https://www.youtube.com/watch?v=wzWcaLkCy1w).

-Recognised input is then used as cases to execute different macros for movement and such in order to play CSGO
+Recognised input then executes different macros for moving and such to play CSGO

 ### TODO
 - Train new model with updated words